Инструменти за достъп за хора с увреждания

 Моля, имайте предвид, че разделите „Новини“, „Прояви“ и „Водещи теми“ са достъпни само на английски, френски и/или немски.

-The aim of this Peer Review is to present the German approaches to integrate long-term unemployed persons.
+The aim of this Peer Review was to present the German approaches to integrate long-term unemployed persons.